aubreypc/cs203-S2019-conduct/conduct.md

   * Participating in Slack discussions
   * Being open to meeting outside of class time
   * Asking questions
-  * Sharing one's views without triggering someone else's
+  * Sharing one's views without dismissing others' views.
   * Enabling discussions in a polite and pleasant form
   * Disagreeing in a polite manner if required
 * **Unacceptable Participation (U):**